MHamza-9111/SQL-PRACTICE-JOURNEY/README.md

-In Class No. 3 of my SQL learning journey (under the guidance of my instructor Hafizullah Khokhar), I practiced the fundamentals of database creation and table handling.
+This repository contains my step-by-step SQL learning practices under the guidance of Instructor Hafizullah Khokhar.
+Each class folder has its own README with explanations and practice examples.

-✅ Topics Covered
+📂 Classes Covered

-Creating a Database

-Creating a Table inside the database

-Inserting Values into the table

-Displaying / Retrieving Values from the table
+Class 3 – Create Database, Table & Show Values

+Class 4 – Applying Conditions (WHERE, AND, OR, NOT)

+🎯 Goal

+To build a strong foundation in SQL by practicing concepts class by class with hands-on coding.

+🛠️ Tools Used

+SQL (Structured Query Language)

+Microsoft SQL Server (any SQL environment)